 The baseline test has demonstrated that derivative speculators, compared to derivative nonusers and derivative hedgers, are more inclined to fire-sell non-derivative holdings to satisfy the margin requirements of their leveraged derivative positions during market stress.
 I now investigate whether derivative users' liquidation depends on the bond liquidity.
-The theory implies that fund managers adopt a "liquidity pecking order" to eschew costly liquidations by selling liquid corporate bonds first (Scholes, 2000; Ma et al., 2022).
+The theory implies that fund managers adopt a "liquidity pecking order" to eschew costly liquidations by selling liquid corporate bonds first (Scholes, 2000; Brown et al., 2009).
 This liquidation strategy could enable fund managers to not only smooth out the negative impact of investor withdrawals but also earn risk premiums of illiquid assets (Pastor and Stambaugh, 2003).
-Nevertheless, the rising likelihood of margin calls and risk management considerations compel asset managers with funding constraints to decrease exposure to illiquid assets during market stress (Vayanos, 2004; Brunnermeier and Pedersen, 2009).
+Nevertheless, the rising likelihood of margin calls and risk management considerations compel asset managers with funding constraints to decrease exposure to illiquid assets during market stress (Vayanos, 2004; Brunnermeier and Pedersen, 2009; Ben-David et al., 2012).
 Hence, which effect dominates is an empirical question.